John Stonehouse

-John Thomson Stonehouse (28 July 1925 – 14 April 1988) was a British Labour and Co-operative Party politician, businessman and minister who attended the cabinet of Harold Wilson.
-Stonehouse is remembered for his unsuccessful attempt at faking his own death in 1974.
-It is also alleged that Stonehouse had been an agent for the Czechoslovak Socialist Republic military intelligence.
+John Thomson Stonehouse (28 July 1925 – 14 April 1988) was a British Labour and Co-operative Party politician, businessman and minister who was a member of the Cabinet under Prime Minister Harold Wilson.
+He is remembered for his unsuccessful attempt at faking his own death in 1974.
+It is alleged that Stonehouse had been an agent for Czechoslovak military intelligence.

 Early life and education

-Stonehouse was born on 28 July 1925 in Southampton, the second son and youngest of four children of Post Office engineer and later dockyard engine-fitter William Mitchell Stonehouse, and Rosina Marie, née Taylor.
+John Thomson Stonehouse was born on 28 July 1925 in Southampton, the second son and youngest of four children of Post Office engineer and later dockyard engine-fitter William Mitchell Stonehouse, and Rosina Marie (née Taylor).
 His father was local secretary of his trade union; Stonehouse joined the Labour Party at the age of sixteen.
 His mother, a former scullery maid, was the sixth female mayor of Southampton and a councillor on Southampton City Council from 1936 to 1970.

 Stonehouse was educated at Taunton's School (now Richard Taunton Sixth Form College), Southampton, and served as a Royal Air Force pilot from 1944 until 1946.
 He then attended the London School of Economics (LSE), where he read for a BSc (Econ.) degree.
 During his time at the LSE, he was chairman of both the chess club and the Labour society.
 The political scientist Bernard Crick, who was a contemporary of Stonehouse at university, recalls that his then nickname was 'Lord John', and that "his conversation was openly and restlessly about how best to get a parliamentary seat."

-An economist, Stonehouse became involved in co-operative enterprise and was a manager of African co-operative societies in Uganda (1952–54).
-He served as a director (1956–62) and President (1962–64) of the London Co-operative Society.